 “The very serious function of racism is distraction.
 It keeps you from doing your work.
 It keeps you explaining, over and over again, your reason for being.
 Somebody says you have no language and you spend twenty years proving that you do.”

 History serves as a lens through which we can comprehend the current state of the world.
 By omitting Black history from the curriculum, we deny marginalised individuals the necessary tools needed to change that condition and that is precisely why the work of YHP is so essential.
 And that was a sentiment echoed within the room as a show of hands revealed that the majority of the room (including me) had learnt about the American civil rights movement, but had received no education about the rich tapestry of Black history right here on our own island.
-Therefore, being able to highlight that Britain has such a rich history of African and Caribbean people and show the work of the BLF, an organisation that served a crucial role in the Black political landscape during the late twentieth century, felt like taking a small step in correcting that past conditioning.
+Therefore, being able to highlight that Britain has such a rich history of African and Caribbean people and show the work of the Black Liberation Front (BLF), an organisation that served a crucial role in the Black political landscape during the late twentieth century, felt like taking a small step in correcting that past conditioning.

 One remarkable observation I've made at previous YHP events is the undeniable interconnectedness that permeates the Black British political activist scene.
 The notion of the six degrees of separation seems to dissolve as there appears to be a common thread linking everyone together.
 I had my first taste of this phenomenon when I had the privilege of meeting Lenford Vassell, a security guard at the university who had taken time off on his day off due to his keen interest in African/Black history.
 Engaging in conversation with him, I discovered that he had played a significant role in various black housing associations across the UK throughout his lifetime, and he was currently employed at Tuntum Housing Association in Nottingham.
 He shared a wealth of intriguing insights, and in that moment, I truly felt a part of the YHP community, forging my own meaningful connections.
 It ignited a profound sense of excitement for the future and what it holds.